Teheremiti/holbertonschool-low_level_programming/README.md

-# First steps in C
+# :computer: First steps in C

 This is were my journey with the C language starts at Holberton School.
 This repository is divised into subprojects of increasing difficulty in C, from very basic to more advanced stuff.